Strand PHIL.IV Volunteering and Service

 - collaborate with group members to develop an effective service-learning project.

-Hand out the packet of worksheets (Handouts 1-3) and briefly discuss the process of completing the group agreement.
+Hand out the packet of worksheets and briefly discuss the process of completing the group agreement.
 Give an overview of how the groups use the worksheets to assist in delegating tasks.

 Allow the students time to complete the worksheets in their small groups.

-The teacher will begin mini-lessons with select individuals while the rest of the group begins outlining the project.
+The teacher teaches mini-lessons to select individuals while the rest of the group begins outlining the project.
 They outline details about budget, scope of project, action steps, and presentation media to be used.